muze-nl/jsontag/README.md

 Because JSONTag now can keep type and attribute information, you could create your own typed Null object when reviving JSONTag data.

+JSONTag.parse() only creates a JSONTag.Null object if the stringified version has a tag, otherwise it will just return a normal null.

 ## Monkeypatching

 Upgrade a program to use JSONTag by: